slizeng/unit-test-comprehensive-2019-6-14-6-31-33-679/README.md

 - step 1:
     - step 1-0:
         - Checkout branch to `step1`
+        - Play with the game via running `Main.java`, thinking how to test this game completely, review your cases. (only focus on core business)
+        - Go through the codebase to **totally understand the implementation**
     - step 1-1:
-        - Play with the game via running `Main.java`, thinking how to test this game completely, review your cases. (only focus on core business)
-        - Go through the code base to **totally understand the implementation** and take reference to given `diagram`: diagram.png
-    - step 1-2: <br>
         - Complete `unit tests` in `AnswerTest`, _tests should be focus on the Answer only_ <br>
             For example:
             ```